graipher/bluewalker/README.md

 ```

 Bluewalker needs the name of Bluetooth device to use as parameter.
 Available
-Bluetooth devices can be viewed with `hciconfig` command.
+Bluetooth devices can be viewed with `btmgmt info` command.
 The selected hci
 device needs to be down for Bluewalker to be able to use it.
 Use
-`sudo hciconfig <hcidevice> down` to close selected device.
-Then Bluewalker can
+`sudo btmgmt --index <hcidevice> power off` to close selected device.
+Then
-be started using `sudo bluewalker -device <hcidevice>`.
-Bluewalker needs to be
+Bluewalker can be started using `sudo bluewalker -device <hcidevice>`.
-run as root (or have `cap_net_admin` capability) to be able to access the raw
+Bluewalker needs to be run as root (or have `cap_net_admin` capability) to be
-HCI device.
+able to access the raw HCI device.

 ### Collector -mode